skyflowapi/skyflow-python/README.md

 }
 ```

-### Delete By Id
+### Delete

-For deleting using SkyflowID's, use the delete_by_id(records: dict) method.
+For deleting using SkyflowID's, use the delete(records: dict) method.
 The records parameter takes a Dictionary that contains records to be deleted as shown below:

 ```python
 {